 Alternative Dispute Resolution

-Historically, ADR has met resistance by both parties and their advocates; however, with the rising cost of litigation making traditional lawsuits nearly impracticable, and the severe backlog in civil courtrooms, ADR has gained widespread acceptance from both the general public and the legal profession.
+Historically, ADR has met resistance by both parties and their advocates; however, with the rising cost of litigation, and the severe backlog in civil courtrooms, ADR has gained widespread acceptance from both the general public and the legal profession.
 In fact, many courts now require parties to resort to some sort of ADR before allowing their case to be tried in a courtroom, and forty-nine states have adopted the Uniform Arbitration Act (1955) was adopted by Congress in 2000 with a mandate that all states must adopt their own version of the act.

-There are many benefits to using ADR instead of the court system: disputes can be settled sooner than if the parties waited for a court date and to go through trial; parties can save money by avoiding litigation expenses; parties often feel that they have more control over the process and the outcome than they do at trial; and because it is a less adversarial process, it can preserve the relationship between the parties.
-There are also benefits for the attorneys.
-Clients can come away feeling like there has been a win-win situation where the attorney was the problem solver, which increases client satisfaction, creating repeat business and referrals.
+There are many benefits to using ADR instead of the court system: disputes can be settled more quickly than if the parties waited for a court date and to go through trial; parties can save money by avoiding litigation expenses; parties often feel that they have more control over the process and the outcome than they do at trial; and because it is a less adversarial process, it can preserve the relationship between the parties.
+There are also benefits for the attorneys involved.
+Clients can come away feeling like there has been a win-win resolution where the attorney was the problem solver, which increases client satisfaction and creates repeat business and referrals.

-Arbitration and mediation are the two most common types of ADR; however, negotiation is almost always attempted first to resolve a dispute.
-Negotiation is seen as the preeminent method of dispute resolution — it allows the parties to meet in order to settle their dispute.
+Arbitration and mediation are the two most common types of ADR; however, negotiation is almost always attempted first to resolve any dispute and is seen as the preeminent method of dispute resolution.
 Because negotiation is an informal method of dispute resolution (where relying on the court is a formal method), parties have the ability to control the process and the solution, rather than leaving it up to the court.

 Mediation is also an informal method of dispute resolution.
-Mediators, individuals trained in negotiations, bring the parties together and attempt to work out a solution or agreement that both parties accept or reject.
-Mediation is used in a wide variety of cases, from juvenile felony cases to federal government negotiations with Native American Indian tribes.
+Mediators, individuals trained in negotiations, bring the parties together and attempt to work out a solution or agreement that both parties can accept or reject.
+Mediation can used in almost any kind of legal dispute.

 The difference between arbitrators and judges is also an important consideration.
 When parties file a case in court, they do not have the ability to choose the judge that will preside over their matter.
 However, in arbitration, parties often have the ability to choose who their arbitrator will be.
 For example, the parties may select from a pool of arbitrators, or eliminate choices from the provided options.
 Additionally, arbitrators may be required to be experts in the field, whereas judges may or may not have any knowledge of the underlying matters in dispute.